bright/new-www/content/faqs/how-much-does-healthcare-software-development-cost.md

 question: How much does healthcare software development cost?
 answer: The cost of HealthTech development depends on lots of factors, such as the stage of your product, the technology, the business requirements, and more.
-It is impossible to prepare an estimation without establishing key information about your solution.
+Preparing an estimate requires obtaining essential insights about your solution.
 Contact us and we will prepare a proposal based on your expectations.
 published: true
 show_on_career: false
 order: 1